Wednesday 8th September 2021

 Having the vaccine is a very personal decision that only you can make.

 The vaccine not only helps to protect us from coronavirus but those around us – our friends, family and wider community.

 The success of the vaccination programme, in combination with restrictions, have meant the numbers of coronavirus related hospital admissions and deaths have reduced massively.
 This has helped to ease restrictions across the UK.

 Vaccination helps you build immunity to the virus, so your body will stop the infection more easily.
 This can reduce your risk of becoming infected with coronavirus or make your symptoms milder.
 This is especially important to consider if you have been classed as clinically extremely vulnerable, or clinically vulnerable, as you may be more likely to be very unwell if you were to catch coronavirus.

 There are also people in our population that are not able to have the vaccine and rely on the rest of the population who can have the vaccine to do so to protect them, as it is hoped there will be less virus circulating.

 If you decided not to have the vaccine but change your mind later on – that’s ok!
 The vaccine will still be available to you.

-We all have to continue to follow national guidance once we have had the vaccine, even after having both doses.
+It’s important we all help to reduce the spread of coronavirus once we have had the vaccine, even after having both doses.

-How do I know when I can have my coronavirus vaccination?
+How will I know when I can have my coronavirus vaccination?